gavinmcfarland/plugma/docs/migration/v2/README.md

 These changes only affect users who were using specific features in v1.
 If you weren't using these features, you can skip this section.

 - WebSocket support is now enabled by default.
-If you were using the `-w, --websockets` flag, you can remove it as it's no longer needed.
+If you were using the `-ws, --websockets` flag, you can remove it as it's no longer needed.
 If you need to disable WebSocket support, you can use the new `--no-websockets` flag.
-- The `preview` command has been deprecated.
-If you were using this command, you should now use `dev --dock-plugin` instead.

 ## Other Notable Updates